Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later: Numerics

 \subsection{Rectangles -- Steady-State Heat}

-In this section we study the homogenous steady-state heat equation on rectangular domains with varying width, height, and boundary conditions.
+In this section, we study the homogeneous steady-state heat equation on rectangular domains with varying width, height, and boundary conditions.
 Thus, for a given rectangle $\cM_n$, boundary condition $h_n$, any $u_n$ satisfies the steady-state heat equation.
 We take $\cM_n\subset\bR^2$ to be $\cM_n=\{x\in\bR^2: 0<x_1<l_n, 0<x_2<w_n\}$.
 The domain $\cM_n$ is defined by its length and width $(l_n,w_n)$ drawn from $\texttt{uniform}((0.1, 0.1), (1, 1))$; we specify $h_n$ to be zero on the bottom and left side, and drawn from $\texttt{uniform}((0.1, 0), (1, 1))$ on the top and right.
 The solution to~(\ref{eq:ssheat}) depends on $\cM_n, h_n$.
 We generate 1k solutions to be in the training dataset.
-In Figure~\ref{fig:data_heat_rect} we show example geometries and solution in the dataset.
-Once the model in trained on this data (the loss in shown in~\ref{app:numerics:heat}) we select a new observation vector and geometry $\sM_n,\bfy_n$ and use ABC sampling as in Algorithm~\ref{alg:algorithm1}; we show the predictive mean and standard deviation of the sampled solution fields in Figure~\ref{fig:data_heat_rect_pred}.
-Figure~\ref{fig:pred_marginal_hists} shows the histogram of the predictive posterior at four query locations.
+In Figure~\ref{fig:data_heat_rect} we show example geometries and solutions in the dataset.
+Once the model is trained on this data (the loss is shown in~\ref{app:numerics:heat}) we select a new observation vector and geometry $\sM_o,\bfy_o$ and use ABC sampling as in Algorithm~\ref{alg:algorithm1}.

+Figure~\ref{fig:pred_marginal_hists} (b) shows 4 coloured histograms corresponding to the marginal distribution of a decoded posterior (based on 10 sparse observations in the vector $\bfy_o$) at the 4 queried locations on Figure~\ref{fig:pred_marginal_hists} (a).
+As the orange dot is close to a boundary with value 0 in the entire dataset (4 representative samples from the 1k geometry dataset can be seen in Figure~\ref{fig:data_heat_rect}), GABI presents very small uncertainty in this area.
+As we query points in areas where there is more variability of the solution in the dataset, GABI presents wider uncertainty.
+In all cases the mean of the GABI posterior is very close to the ground truth (vertical dashed line).
+This exemplifies the balance GABI strikes between sparse data and informative data-driven priors.

 \textbf{Comparison -- Known Noise.} In Table~\ref{tab:1} we compare two sampling variants of GABI with a direct regression map as well as Gaussian Process Kriging with various kernels\footnote{GABI-NUTS was tested for $10^2$ runs not $10^3$ due to prediction runtime.}; M stands for Mat\'ern.
-In this setup we keep number of observations at 10 randomly selected locations and the noise standard deviation at $10^{-2}$.
+In this setup, we keep the number of observations at 10 randomly selected locations and the noise standard deviation at $10^{-2}$.